NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 # Samsung TV Binding (Frame TV Version)

-This binding integrates the [Samsung TV's](https://www.samsung.com).
+This binding integrates the [Samsung TV's](https://www.samsung.com), and is for openHAB 3.1 and above.

 ## Supported Things